EricHe98/eriche98.github.io/_ranking/ranking-3.md

 ---
 title: "Learning to Rank Hotels"
-excerpt: "Benchmark deep learning methods for recommender systems"
+excerpt: "[Benchmark of deep learning methods](../../files/learning_to_rank_hotels.pdf) for recommender systems on the Rocket hotel ranking dataset"
 collection: ranking
 ---